Search News Posts

 How To Make a Full HSA Contribution If You Sign Up Mid-Year

-If you gain HSA eligibility and open an HSA mid-year, you might think your only contribution option that year is to prorate the annual contribution limit by how many months you were eligible.
+If you gain HSA eligibility mid-year, you might think your only contribution option that year is to prorate the HSA annual contribution limit by how many months you were eligible.
 However, you’re also allowed to make a full annual HSA contribution by taking advantage of the last-month rule.

 The last-month rule means that if you are an HSA-eligible individual on the first day of the last month of your tax year (December 1 for most taxpayers), you are considered an eligible individual for the entire year.
 This means that if you became HSA-eligible on December 1, you could contribute up to that year’s annual contribution limit, even though you were only HSA-eligible for one month.